quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ![**Overview of inter-haplotype distance method for discovering mutator alleles.** **a)** A population of four haplotypes have been genotyped at three informative markers, and each harbors a set of private *de novo* germline mutations.
 At each informative marker, we compute an aggregate *de novo* germline mutation spectrum in the haplotypes that carry either parental allele, and calculate the cosine distance between the two aggregate spectra. **b)** We repeat the process outlined in a) for every informative marker along the genome. **c)** To assess the significance of any cosine distance peaks in b), we perform a permutation test by shuffling the labels associated with each haplotype's mutation data and running a genome-wide distance scan.
 In each of $N$ permutations, we record the maximum distance encountered at any locus in the distance scan.
 Finally, we calculate the $1 - p$ percentile of that maximum distance distribution to obtain a genome-wide cosine distance threshold at the specified value of $p$.](images/Figure%201.png){#fig:toy-diagram width=7in}

-We assume that a collection of haplotypes have been genotyped at informative markers, and that *de novo* germline mutations have been identified on each haplotype.
+We assume that a collection of haplotypes has been genotyped at informative markers, and that *de novo* germline mutations have been identified on each haplotype.

 We iterate over each informative marker and divide the haplotypes into two groups based on the parental allele that they inherited.
 We then compute a $k$-mer mutation spectrum using the aggregate mutation counts in each haplotype group.
 The $k$-mer mutation spectrum contains the frequency of every possible $k$-mer mutation type in a collection of mutations, and can be represented as a vector of size $6 \times 4^{k - 1}$ after collapsing by strand complement.
 For example, the $1$-mer mutation spectrum is 6-element vector that contains the frequencies of C>T, C>G, C>A, A>G, A>T, and A>C mutations.